Celebrating 10 years backing community business

 Stories

-We’re unveiling ten new stories to showcase the diversity of community businesses and the innovative work already taking place in communities across the country.
+We’re unveiling a new story each month that showcases the diversity of community businesses and the innovative work already taking place in communities across the country.

 Legacy West Midlands